Hanabiraa/my-obsidian-wiki/wiki/ML/Natural language processing (NLP)/GPT-Q.md

 * $X$ is the input matrix of shape `(..., IN)`.

-* $XW^T$ is the unquantized output of shape `(..., OUT)`.
-We think of the norm above as taking a sum over those (...) dimensions.
+* $XW^T$ is the unquantized output of shape `(..., OUT)`. **We think of the norm above as taking a sum over those (...) dimensions.**

 * $W$ is the unquantized weight of shape `(OUT, IN)`.

 * $\widehat{W}$ is the quantized weight taken from some quantization grid.

+#### How to solve it?
-One can notice that the expression above is independent with regard to the rows of $W$ and $\widehat{W}$, meaning we can solve it for each row in parallel.
-This is the reason why we're working with row-wise quantization in the first place.
+- One can notice that the expression above is independent with regard to the rows of $W$ and $\widehat{W}$, meaning we **can solve it for each row in parallel**.
+- This is the reason why we're working with row-wise quantization in the first place.
 Notice that the quantization grid only depends on min/max values withing the row and not the quantization process, so we can think of it as fixed.